tristan957/tristan.partin.io/content/blog/iceland-vacation/index.md

 Later that evening we boarded the next flight.
 Unfortunately, I never sleep well on airplanes, mostly due to my height.
-The head rests never go up high enough, and my knees are almost always in the back of the seet in front of me.
+The head rests never go up high enough, and my knees are almost always in the back of the seat in front of me.
 Like the last flight, I ended up watching movies for the duration of the 5-6 hour flight.

 At around {{< time "9:00 AM" >}} local time in Keflavik, Iceland, we deplaned,